[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 SIG SAUER announced the P365, a striker-fired pistol the company calls a “high-capacity micro-compact” handgun in 9mm.
 In some measurements – width, length and unloaded weight – the gun is a bit smaller than both the Glock 43 and Smith & Wesson Shield.
 Yet, the gun can hold 10+1 rounds in a flush-fitting, double-stack magazine.
 An extended magazine add two more rounds.
 The MSRP is $599.
 I look forward to handling one of these and seeing how it shoots.

 Glock announced the model 19X – a gun that mates a G17 frame with a G19 slide and barrel.
-Essentially, you wind up with the decreased sight radius and bullet velocity of the compact gun with the increased difficulty of concealment from the full size frame.
+Essentially, you wind up with the decreased sight radius and bullet velocity of the compact gun with the increased difficulty of concealment from the full-size frame.
 But, it does come in the chic coyote color.
 Plus 2 magazine extensions ship with the gun, so you do get 19+1 rounds of 9mm on tap with a fully loaded pistol.
+Click here to get the best price.

 FN 15 Pistols

 The Security-9 is a full-size 9mm pistol designed to be very affordable.
 It uses 15 round magazines that are compatible with the Ruger SR9 line of handguns.
-It is a hammer fired with a Secure Action trigger system similar to that of the LCP II.
+It is a hammer-fired with a Secure Action trigger system similar to that of the LCP II.
 I found the LCP II pull to be very light and crisp, so this $379 (MSRP) pistol may have a very nice trigger indeed.
+Right now, PSA has them for only $299.

 Springfield Armory Operator 10mm